2023 Solar Incentives Guide for Madison, OH - Tax Credits & Rebates

 EcoWatch's Madison, OH Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar panels — or call a local Madison solar installer — to clarify which incentives you may qualify for.
+An excellent idea would be to talk to a representative from the company that installed your solar panels – or get in touch with a local Madison solar installer — to clarify which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the best solar panel installers near you, take a look at our article on Madison's best solar panel companies.
+To discover the best solar panel installation companies near you, read our article on Madison's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.